 What is an A-frame deformity of the upper eyelid?

-An A-frame deformity describes the hollow appearance in the upper eyelid, typically occurring from volume loss in the inner part of the eyelid.
-It creates a gaunt or tired look, giving the illusion of droopy eyebrows even when the brow position is normal.
+An A-frame deformity, also known as upper eyelid hollowing describes the hollow appearance in the upper eyelid, typically occurring from volume loss in the inner part of the eyelid.
+Hollowing in this area can give the illusion of droopy eyebrows even when the brow position is normal.
+This is a well documented phenomenon in the literature called “pseudo-ptosis” (a medical term for fake drooping).
+Restoring volume in this area may in some cases remove a droopy brow appearance.

 What causes upper eyelid hollowing?

-Common causes include natural ageing, weight loss, intense exercise, stress, genetic predisposition, or the use of weight-loss medications like GLP-1 agonists, leading to fat loss around the eyes.
+Common causes include natural ageing, weight loss, intense exercise, stress, genetic predisposition, or the use of weight-loss medications which can all lead to fat loss around the eyes.

 Who typically experiences upper eyelid hollowing?